-Low sex drive, sexual or erectile dysfunction, caused by a lack of libido or a decline in testosterone levels, can further exacerbate self-esteem problems in your husband and make him feel unworthy.
+Low sexual drive, or sexual or erectile dysfunction, caused by a lack of libido or a decline in testosterone levels, can further exacerbate self-esteem problems in your husband and make him feel unworthy.
 He can find it challenging to express it to you directly.
 He might be handling it alone, which would explain his impatience and rage problems.

-We hope that clarifies your query about “why my hubby is grumpy and furious all the time.”
+We hope that clarifies your query about “why my husband is grumpy and furious all the time.”
 Typically affecting men in their forties, miserable husband syndrome can also affect younger men.
 Although having a dissatisfied husband around makes it tough to be cheerful, there are strategies to deal with this.
 Although it takes work and persistence, it is manageable.

 Causes of Miserable Husband Syndromes